 The Void RGB Wireless headset by corsair has a fantastic value for money.
 The headset despite being cheaper has wireless connectivity.
 It kind of does make some compromises but it is expected at this price point.
 The headset is one of the cheaper variants out there.

 It is one of the best gaming headsets in the market.
-The quality is very surprising.
+The quality is astonishing.
 The comfort, however, is a bit on the downside, the headset is by no means comfortable.
-It does have some good padding but it can get a little loose around the head.
+It does have some good padding, but it can get a little loose around the head.

 Pros and Cons